syncfusion-content/uwp-docs/uwp/Busy-Indicator/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with UWP SfBusyIndicator
+# Getting Started with UWP Busy Indicator

-This section explains how to create a visual representation indicating background running process with animation using `SfBusyIndicator` control.
+This section explains how to create a visual representation indicating background running process with animation using `UWP Busy Indicator` control.

-## Adding SfBusyIndicator Control
+## Adding UWP Busy Indicator Control

 Create a Universal Windows Platform project in Visual Studio and refer to the "Syncfusion.SfBusyIndicator.UWP" assembly.